 The University of California – San Diego Extension (UCSD)

-So what does the coursework look like?
 There are four required courses that can be completed in nine to twelve months, depending on how you approach them.
 Each course has a very simple title of Copyediting I, II, and III.
 Grammar Lab is the fourth course.
 It can be taken at the same time as Copyediting I but must be done before II.
 The courses are a normal quarter-length time, approximately ten weeks.

 The descriptions of the courses are nice and detailed with a lot of information on what to expect from each.
 There is no requirement to be online at a particular time, but there are assignments for each week.
 Work is done through the Blackboard system, and they estimate the amount of work each week to be three hours online and six hours offline.